 Please note – these dates are at present provisional.

 The near-legendary Partington Theatre One Act Play Festival now in its 23rd year.
 Not to be missed!

 Come and enjoy a great week of One-Act plays.
-Each evening there will be 2 or 3 short plays with a short critique by a guest adjudicator from Greater Manchester Drama Federation at the end of the evening.
+Each evening there will be 2 or 3 short plays with a short critique by guest adjudicator Martin Roche at the end of the evening.

 Tickets cost just £3 per evening or £10 for a bargain festival ticket covering all 5 evenings.
 Tickets can be purchased at the theatre bar or just come along and pay on the night.
 (Seats are not reserved)